 Mona Groteguth is in her third season with the University of Iowa women’s swimming & diving program.
 After two seasons as an assistant coach and recruiting coordinator, she was named Associate Head Coach on Oct.
 12, 2023.

-Groteguth joins the program after serving as an assistant coach for the past two seasons at TCU.
+Groteguth joined the program after serving as an assistant coach for two seasons at TCU.
 While with the Horned Frogs, she helped the men’s and women’s team to back-to-back third-place Big 12 Conference finishes – the best for the program since 2012-13.

 During her two seasons in Fort Worth, the Frogs set 22 school records and the team had 11 student-athletes post NCAA “B” qualifying standards.
 TCU received the CSCAA Scholar All-America team award both seasons (all four semesters), 51 athletes were Academic All-Big 12 selections and she coached nine CSCAA Scholar All-Americans.